How Low Can You Go?: A Clinician's Overview of Anemia

 The true story of Goldilocks as told by Angry Cat.
 (Image)

 With anemia, the morphologic change in RBC size can be one of the first signs we look at to determine the cause of anemia.
 We do this by looking at MCV.
-We can see microcytic cells (too small), macrocytic cells (too large) and normocytic cells (just right...however in our anemia story, the “just right” chair still breaks apart so we still have some complications to prevent).
+We can see microcytic cells (too small), macrocytic cells (too large) and normocytic cells (juuuust right...however in our anemia story, the “just right” chair can still break apart, so we still have some complications to prevent).

 What is MICROcytic Anemia (MCV < 80 fL)?

 Serum ferritin is one of the best measures of iron levels and is a good next step to investigate after noticing that MCV is low.
-A low ferritin level (generally < 12 -15 ng/mL) is indicative of IDA.
+A low ferritin level (generally < 15 - 30 mcg/L) is indicative of IDA.
+Higher thresholds may be used for patients with certain comorbidities.

 Other useful lab tests to use along with ferritin include a low serum iron level, low transferrin saturation, and/or high TIBC.
 Think of TIBC like seats on a bus.
 If the TIBC is high, there are a lot of empty seats (i.e., more capacity to bind iron).
 If TIBC is low, there are few available seats on the bus.